rsampaio-cenap/Ferraz_Jaguar_Prey_AtlanticForest/README.md

 Ferraz et al.,. (submited).
 The loss of prey base may drive the jaguar (Panthera onca) toward extinction in the Atlantic Forest of South America.

 Description
-data data, models, results and other codes used in the analysis.
+data data, graphs, models and results used in the analysis.

 scripts analysis codes.